 1. Ticket logging and management

 The clue is in the name!
 The most important thing your ticketing system needs to be able to do is to log and manage tickets quickly and effectively to establish a seamless ticketing process flow.
-It should be easy to raise, update, and resolve issues, and you should be able to create templates of your most commonly occurring tickets.

-2. Self-service portal
+2. Self-service capabilities

 3. Omnichannel support